Italy's Conte gives up bid for government

 Italy has been without a government since elections on 4 March, because no political group could form a majority.

-Mr Conte took his list of cabinet choices to the President, Sergio Mattarella on Sunday evening in the hope of finally being able to form a coalition government.
+Mr Conte took his list of cabinet choices to President Sergio Mattarella on Sunday evening in the hope of finally being able to form a coalition government.

-But Mr Mattarella rejected his candidate for economy minister, Paolo Savona, a known eurosceptic.
+But Mr Mattarella rejected his candidate for economy minister, Paolo Savona, a strong eurosceptic.

+Under Italian law, the president has the right to reject the appointment of a cabinet member, but his decision angered the two-party populist coalition of the League and 5-Star parties, who were hoping to form a government.

 Speaking after the meeting, Mr Conte said: "As you have already heard, I have rejected the mandate to form a government that had been offered to me by President Mattarella."